 The CLA Office of Research and Graduate Programs offers many services to help faculty and graduate students develop projects and activities that receive funding and to craft and submit competitive funding proposals.
+Throughout the year, research-related workshops and events are available to faculty, staff, and graduate students along with a bi-weekly newsletter that shares upcoming funding opportunities.
+View the newsletter archive.

 Roles and Responsibilities